mahsaSH717/rp-extractor-ml/create_labeled_data_sets/README.md

    - The original train dataset : [training_data](https://github.com/ncg-task/training-data).
    - The original test(evaluation) dataset : [test_data](https://github.com/ncg-task/test-data).
-   - In both original datasets some records had missed [],causing problems in processing them. these records have been founded and corrected by hand resulting in original datasets in this project in folders "input-data","test-data"
+   - In both original datasets some records had missed [],causing problems in processing them. these records have been founded and corrected, resulting in "input-data","unseen-data" folders as original datasets in this project.

    - running "create-annotated-data-set-from-jsons.py" script will goes through all folders in original datasets(train/test), looking for research-problem.json files, and generates equivalent Excel file containing the research-problem phrase, the sentence and labeled sentence